All following questions are answered in detail on the website. This is a brief summary for these frequently asked questions.

 Do I need to practice?
 Absolutely!
 Music is a language and must be practiced daily for mastery.

 What is your availability?
 Monday-Friday.
 I do not teach on weekends.

 How does scheduling work?
 Do you offer make up lessons?
 Students are expected to sign up for a weekly spot, for example, Mondays at 4pm.
 Let’s say there are 5 Mondays in May, but you inform me in advance you’re only available for 3.
 We book those lessons and I then bill you for 3 lessons.
 I do not offer make up lessons as you have the flexibility to only book those lessons for which you are available.
 Illness and emergencies do not warrant make-ups.

 What’s your methodology?
-Intervallic reading with a heavy emphasis on theory and improvisation work.
-I teach Classical, Blues, and Rock.
-I can get you started playing Jazz, but ultimately you will want a Jazz piano teacher for serious study.
+Intervallic reading with a heavy emphasis on theory.
+I teach Classical and Rock.
+I can get you started playing Blues and Jazz, but ultimately you will want a Jazz piano teacher for serious study.